PrinciplesDotDev/principles/reduce-a-problem-to-its-lowest-sensible-abstraction.md

 crystalized = false
 uid = "fb28478b-005a-4348-9bbf-0d7e3da4429f"
 +++
-Stating a problem in its lowest sensible abstraction helps you understand and develop accurate solutions to a problem.
+Stating a problem in its lowest sensible abstraction to help you understand and develop accurate solutions to a problem.

+For example, for a business problem: I want to book an appointment rapidly on this website

+The same problem could be stated in many different ways.
+From higher to lower abstractions:

+I need to...

+* click buttons on my mouse and move it to the right point across my screen very fast.
+* click buttons on this website and fill out forms fast.
+* parse the DOM to access the website and submit the forms.
+* parse HTML forms and submit them via post requests.
+* parse HTTP response and submit a HTTP response
+* parse TCP packets and submit a TCP response
+* parse the binary 1s and 0s and submit a binary response.
+* parse the electrical signals and submit an electrical response.

+## Why

+* Framing the a problem in the correct level of abstraction, greatly increases chances of project success
+* It helps you understand what capabilities are required to solve a problem.
+The team required to parse computer electrical signals would be very different from the team required to click buttons on a website

 ----